maknz/slack/README.md

 composer require maknz/slack:0.1.*
 ```

+Better yet, use a specific release (e.g. 0.1.0).
+Before the package is 1.0, I might make backwards-compatible breaks.

 ### Service provider and alias

 Next, add the `Maknz\Slack\SlackServiceProvider` service provider to the `providers` array in your `app/config.php` file.